 Latisse in Atlanta, GA

 Atlanta APC Plastic Surgery is proud to offer patients an opportunity to try Latisse® treatment for lash growth.
-Led by Dr. Lisa Bootstaylor, Atlanta APC Plastic Surgery is dedicated to providing patients in the Decatur, Conyers, Lakeview Estates, Lithonia, Buckhead, Midtown, and Atlanta areas of Georgia, with a broad range of comprehensive aesthetic treatments delivered by caring professionals.
+Led by Dr. Lisa Bootstaylor, Atlanta APC Plastic Surgery is dedicated to providing patients in the Decatur, Alpharetta, Lakeview Estates, Lithonia, Buckhead, Midtown, and Atlanta areas of Georgia, with a broad range of comprehensive aesthetic treatments delivered by caring professionals.
 Contact us today to schedule your consultation appointment.

 What is Latisse®?